 Business Owner’s Policy (BOP) vs General Liability Insurance:

-The first option covers the expenses of everything starting from damaged supplies to user injuries.
-However, general liability covers only the injuries and losses that users got by using your equipment, furnishings, or services.
+The first option covers everything, starting from damaged supplies to user injuries.
+However, general liability covers only the damages and losses users get by using your equipment, furnishings, or services.
 Party Rental Businesses are required to have at least general liability insurance that covers the following:

 – Medical Payments and Bodily Injuries.
 Sometimes workplace accidents do happen despite the strict safety guidelines.
 For example, if one of your renters falls in your warehouse, you may call an ambulance or take them to a nearby medical center.
-Medical bills are not cheap, so you need to be in a position to cover the expenses of injured individuals.
+Medical bills are not cheap, so you need to cover the expenses of injured individuals.

 – Property damage.
-Property damage here refers to the equipment or assets damages on the renters’ side.
+Property damage refers to the renters’ side’s equipment or assets damages.
 Even if you know how to maintain rental equipment – these damages are inevitable anytime during bookings.
 For instance, if your rental equipment is damaged by fire, tips a part of a wall over, breaks windows, or does anything damaging to other’s property, you are obliged to pay for it.
-Also, you need to keep in mind that most venues will not work with party rental businesses that do not offer general liability insurance.
+Also, it would help if you kept in mind that most venues will not work with party rental businesses that do not offer general liability insurance.

 3. Connecting the Dots of Cost and Benefits